Alcohol Free Youth Music &Art Space

-NAMM reports music provides teens with the freedom to be themselves, to help cope with difficult situations, and feel sense of belonging.
+NAMM reports music provides teens with the freedom to be themselves, to help cope with difficult situations, and feel a sense of belonging.

-As adolescents feel more comfortable, with a place where they fit in, their self-esteem and self-worth grows.
+As adolescents feel more comfortable with a place where they fit in, their self-esteem and self-worth grows.

-For 25 years, The Warehouse has been that place.
+For 27 years, The Warehouse has been that place.

--elimination of current debt
+-partial elimination of current debt

--partial expenses of operations
+-partial operational expenses

 -simple stage audio upgrades